-One of the most widely known neighborhoods is Downtown Asheville in the Central area with its renovated and newly designed lofts and apartments positioned among the Art Deco architecture, breweries, local eateries, and upscale shops.
-The city’s bohemian culture infiltrates the streets, parks, and rooftop restaurants, creating a contagious liveliness everywhere you go.
+A widely known neighborhood people outside of Asheville like moving to, downtown Asheville is in a central area and has a variety of renovated and newly designed lofts and apartments.
+Positioned among the Art Deco architecture, breweries, local eateries, and upscale shops, the city’s bohemian culture infiltrates the streets, parks, and rooftop restaurants, creating a contagious liveliness everywhere you go.

 In North Asheville, you can find storybook homes in Lakeview Park with tree-lined streets, beautiful mountain views, and lakeside properties.
 There are also pockets of town such as Grove Park and Fitzgerald that feature carefully curated and maintained historic homes, as well as swanky condos and townhouses.

 The South and East parts of Asheville are made up of neighborhoods that range from upscale gated communities like Ramble Biltmore Forest, Southcliff, and Sovereign Oaks to all-inclusive neighborhoods such as Beverly Hills and Haw Creek.

 West Asheville is known for its trendy and hip Haywood Road urban area.
 This side of town is full of old bungalows and newer green-built homes within easy walking distance to dining and pubs.
 But just a little further out, the planned development of Biltmore Lake offers hiking trails, non-motorized boating and fishing amenities, tennis courts and playgrounds, and miles of sidewalks and greenways.